To access Lake Louise outside of the above dates, please use the 8X Route. To access Johnston Canyon outside these dates please use the 9 Route.

 Scenic service between Banff and Lake Louise via the northern section of the Banff Parkway Highway 1A.
 This more scenic trip between Banff and Lake Louise makes the same stops in Banff and Lake Louise as the 8X Express route, with additional stops along the 1A highway including Johnston Canyon, Protection Mountain Campground and Baker Creek Chalets.

 The option to reserve your seat in advance is available via our online reservation system, along with some walk-up seats for last minute travellers.
+The reservation system will open shortly.

 Transfer Policy - Bike Policy - Pet Policy - Smart Card Policy